jenn-estrada/PCTY_UI/README.md

 npm uninstall @angular-devkit/build-angular
 npm install @angular-devkit/build-angular@0.13.0

 2. There is currently a bug when deleting the last dependent from a list of dependents.
+The cost of dependents will not zero out correctly, but it will be corrected if you update the employee name or add another dependent.